wp-plugins/accesspress-social-share/readme.txt

 6. Backend Miscellaneous Settings Section

 == Changelog ==
+= 3.0.7 =
+* Removal of the ajax call for the share counter as it is causing problem if there is jquery error in a site.

 = 3.0.6 =
 * Done the text domain change.
 * Done the removal of the submenu page from the plugin.